 - services relating to an illness or injury that caused the emergency, after such emergency ends;

-- continuing services, arising directly or indirectly out of the original emergency or any recurrence of it, after the date that Sun Life or Allianz Global Assistance, based on available medical evidence, determines that you can be returned to the province where you live and you refuse to return;
+- continuing services, arising directly or indirectly out of the original emergency or any recurrence of it, after the date that Sun Life or Global Excel Management, based on available medical evidence, determines that you can be returned to the province where you live and you refuse to return;

 - services that are required for the same illness or injury for which you received emergency services, including any complications arising out of that illness or injury, if you had unreasonably refused or neglected to receive the recommended medical services;